Max-Ghadri/max-ghadri/README.md

 • More details about my projects (Link)

 • Recommendations:
-Please see my related recommendations on Linkedin (Link).
+Please see my related [recommendations on Linkedin](https://www.linkedin.com/in/m-ghadri/details/recommendations/?detailScreenTabIndex=0)

 <!--
 **MohammadGhadri/MohammadGhadri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.